SzymonRojek/df-automation-tests/README.md

 # 💡 Given more time, I would:

+-  I believe that in the first task, within the homepage-tests.feature file, the string values like 'German', 'Italian', and 'UK' could be handled dynamically, which would reduce the number of scenarios.
+Based on that, the step definitions could then dynamically pass the appropriate URL.
+However, for now, I’ve left the task as it is — although, on the other hand, the current approach is quite readable.
+It would also be interesting to hear other testers’ opinions on this — whether the DRY principle should always be applied, or if in some cases, readability and clarity might take precedence.

-- Improve understanding of the structure and asynchronous behavior of the pages, with a particular focus on route logic.
+- Improve understanding of the structure and asynchronous behavior of the pages, with a particular focus on route logic (task 3).
 This will likely come through hands-on work, reviewing mapping documents, and collaborating with developers and solution designers/architects.

 - Optionally, create a class to keep all selectors organised in one place.